prasanthrangan/hyprdots/installation.md

     - prepare temp list of packages `install_pkg.lst` from main package list `custom_hypr.lst`
     - if the user pass additional list `custom_apps.lst`, then add it to the list `install_pkg.lst`
     - if nvidia card is detected in system, add `nvidia-dkms` and `nvidia-utils` to the list `install_pkg.lst`
+        - script also works for AMD and Intel system, it will just skip this nvidia packages.
     - install packages from `install_pkg.lst`
         - use `pacman` to install package if its available in official arch repo
         - use `yay` to install package if its available in AUR